-Environmental protection Environmental criteria Response Monitoring Reporting outcome Action Responsibility Action Timing/frequency Responsibility Increased sediment contami nants Environmental protection objective #2 Ensure dredge sediment quality of the Inner Harbour is maintained to prevent the release of potential new contaminants.
+Environmental protection OFFICIAL Environmental criteria Response Monitoring outcome Action Responsibility Action Timing/frequency Res plumes are 'evident' on the 5 th operational day.
+Increased sediment contami nants · · · · · · · · · · · · · · · · · · · Environmental protection objective #2 Ensure dredge sediment quality of the Inner Harbour is maintained to prevent the release of potential new contaminants.
 Sediments of Inner Harbour sites sampled as part of the annual Marine Quality Monitoring Program (MQMP) are within Environmental Quality Criteria.
 The sediments are tested for nitrogen, phosphorus, heavy metals, tributyltin, hydrocarbons and organochlorine pesticides.
 The Environmental Quality Criteria adopted for review of the sediment results are the same as implemented for the MQMP, specifically: i.
 Median total concentration should not exceed the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (ANZG, 2018) default guideline value ii.
 Total concentration at individual sample sites should not exceed the ANZG (2018) guideline value high (if so, a new sampling area should be defined to assess the extent of contamination in accordance with the Environmental Quality Criteria Reference Document for Cockburn Sound (EPA, 2017).
 If there is an exceedance of the MQMP environmental quality criteria, the dredging operations will be analysed and if necessary, the DEMP will be updated in light of changes to sediment quality prior to the next campaign of dredging operations in subsequent years.
-Proponent Fremantle Ports annual MQMP Annually Jan to March each year for duration of maintenance dredging program. a) Environmental Consultant b) Proponent a) Reporting against the environmental criteria of the 2024 MQMP will be included in the Dredging Environmental Management Plan (DEMP) compliance report prepared by the Environmental Consultant and provided to the Proponent for compliance within 3 months of Project completion. b) If there is an exceedance of MQMP environmental criteria the dredging operations will be assessed and this DEMP shall be revised for the next campaign of dredging operations in subsequent years.
-Benthic communities and ha bitat Median Light attenuation coefficient (LAC) from any Impact site caused by dredging operations exceeds: >0.1084 above the median of baseline measurements from the same site (LAC equivalent of a TSS concentration of 10 mg/L); and, >0.1084 above the median of pooled reference site measurements (LAC equivalent of a TSS concentration of 10 mg/L).
+Proponent Fremantle Ports annual MQMP Annually Jan to March each year for duration of maintenance dredging program. a) E ( b) F Benthic communities and ha bitat Indirect loss Environmental protection outcome #3: Maintain light levels to meet the environmental criteria at the ZoMI/ZoI boundary to avoid indirect loss of seagrass from increased water column turbidity associated with sediment disposal Median Light attenuation coefficient (LAC) from any Impact site caused by dredging operations exceeds: >0.1084 above the median of baseline measurements from the same site (LAC equivalent of a TSS concentration of 10 mg/L); and, >0.1084 above the median of pooled reference site measurements (LAC equivalent of a TSS concentration of 10 mg/L).
 If there is an exceedance, the dredging operations will be analysed and this DEMP shall be revised for the next campaign of dredging operations in subsequent years.
-Environmental Consultant Light attenuation monitoring (Section 2.3.1)) Light attenuation monitoring to occur during the first and main dredging campaign of 60,000 m3 proposed to be undertaken in 2024. ~1 week prior to ~1 week after dredging operations. • If plumes are still 'evident' one week after the completion of dredging, post dredging monitoring is to be repeated on week 2, week 3 etc until plumes are no longer 'evident'.
+Environmental Consultant Light attenuation monitoring (Section 2.3.1)) Light attenuation monitoring to occur during the first and main dredging campaign of 60,000 m undertaken in 2024. ~1 week prior to ~1 week after dredging operations. • If plumes are still 'evident' one week after the completion of dredging, post dredging monitoring is to be repeated on week 2, week 3 etc until plumes are no longer 'evident'.
 Plumes are considered 'evident' if TSS has not returned to <80th percentile of background data for the site (or to reference levels).
-Environmental Consultant Reporting against the environmental criteria will be included in a Dredging Environmental Management Plan (DEMP) compliance report prepared by the Environmental Consultant and provided to the Proponent for compliance within 3 months of Project completion.
+Env